Content Map Terms

 The ring releases a regular dose of the hormones estrogen and progestin.
 These hormones prevent pregnancy in three ways.
 They thicken the mucus in the cervix.
 This makes it hard for sperm to travel into the uterus.
 They thin the lining of the uterus, which makes it harder for a fertilized egg to attach to the uterus.
 The hormones also can stop the ovaries from releasing an egg each month (ovulation).

 The ring protects against pregnancy for 1 month at a time.
 You wear one ring for 3 weeks in a row and then go without a ring for 1 week.
-During the week without the ring, you have your period.
+During this week, you have your period.
 Your period may be very light.
+Or you may use the ring continuously.
+This means you don't take the ring out for a week each month.
+With this method, you won't have your period.

 How well does it work?

-• When the ring is used exactly as directed, fewer than 1 woman out of 100 has an unplanned pregnancy.
+• When the ring is used exactly as directed, fewer than 1 person out of 100 has an unplanned pregnancy.

-• When the ring is not used exactly as directed, 8 women out of 100 have an unplanned pregnancy.
+• When the ring is not used exactly as directed, 9 or more people out of 100 have an unplanned pregnancy.

 • The ring is more effective for preventing pregnancy than barrier methods of birth control, such as the condom or diaphragm.